wikimedia/mediawiki-tools-scap/docs/scap3/ssh-access.rst

 SSH Access
 ##########

-Before Scap can work, SSH access from tin to target machines will have to work.
+Before Scap can work, SSH access from the deployment server to target machines will have to work.
 It is noteworthy that ssh-agent forwarding is disabled for production servers, so that is not an option.
-The current best-practice is to add a user to targets specifically for deployment and then add that user's private key to the Keyholder_ service running on tin.
+The current best-practice is to add a user to targets specifically for deployment and then add that user's private key to the Keyholder_ service running on the deployment server.

 Below is example puppet code for each of your targets that should: